StAAR Center Team

 Pronouns: He/Him/His

-A.J.’s primary role at the StAAR Center is to provide support for students looking to register for housing, academic, dining or parking accommodations.
-He is happy to assist students with registration, as well as to answer any questions prospective students or their parents have about the StAAR Center or the services we offer.
+A.J. is an Accessibility Specialist with the StAAR Center whose primary role is to support students in exploring what accommodations may be reasonable to help in reducing barriers related to their diagnosis.
 Despite growing up in Connecticut, A.J. is an avid Red Sox, Celtics, Patriots and Bruins fan – feel free to stop by the office any time to talk about last night’s win!

 Email A.J.